 The best times for whale watching in South Australia vary depending on the species and annual migration you hope to see, but in general, the whale-watching season runs from May to October.

 The annual migration of whales to South Australia occurs during the cooler months of the year, when they mate, give birth, and nurse their young.
-For best chances of sighting whales, visit South Australia between June and September.
+For the best chances of sighting whales, visit South Australia between June and September.

 May to October is the most popular time to go whale watching in South Australia.
 During these colder months, the southern right whales and humpback whales are the most commonly spotted species.